 On most weeks an external guest speaker will present his or her work in print or projected form.
 In addition, there are five competition evenings where members submit digital images and prints for adjudication by a judge.
 Every year there are nights given over to the display of members work and practical nights held for educational purposes.

 The club is a member of the Glasgow District Photographic Union (GDPU) and the Scottish Photographic Federation (SPF).
 We enter print and projected images competitions of the SPF.
 The club has been consistently successful, and one of its members is on the Roll of Honour of the SPF.
 Several members have gained awards and acceptances in international exhibitions.
 Some also hold distinctions of the Royal Photographic Society.
-If you live in Scotland you can check and want to join a local camera club or photographic society the long list of SPF clubs.
+If you live in Scotland and want to join a local camera club or photographic society you can check the long list of SPF clubs.
 If you live in the Greater Glasgow area there is a listing of many clubs on the GDPU page clubs page.

 Historical Origins and Development of the Club by R. Cumming